OUR COMMITMENT TO

 As a team we strive to embrace the principles of:

-Humility: we acknowledge that despite our best efforts we will fail in our anti-oppression work but will remain open to feedback and a continued process of learning and unlearning.
+Humility: we acknowledge that despite our best efforts we will make mistakes in our anti-oppression work but will remain open to feedback and a continued process of learning and unlearning.

 Listening: we know that individuals with lived experience have much to teach us.
-We prioritize our client’s lived experience above our formal training or our own lived experience.
+We prioritize our client’s lived experience alongside our formal training or our own lived experience.

 Intersectionality: healing can only be possible when a person’s whole self is welcome, considered, and centered.